WhiteflagProtocol/whiteflag-js/README.md

 is an open standard.

-The Whiteflag JavaScript Library (WFJSL) will be the reference implementation of the Whiteflag Protocol in [TypeScript](https://www.typescriptlang.org/), and compiled to [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), to support the development of Whiteflag-enabled applications in JavaScript.
+The Whiteflag JavaScript Library (WFJSL) will be the reference implementation of the Whiteflag Protocol written in [TypeScript](https://www.typescriptlang.org/), and compiled to [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), to support the development of Whiteflag-enabled applications in JavaScript.